aer0ss/aerofs/docs/engineering/how-to/get-started.md

 You'll need to be on the VPN to complete this step, since it'll pull some packages from an internal repository.

-Setup environment the first time:
+Setup docker environment the first time:

      ~/repos/aerofs/docker/dev/upgrade-tools.sh
      echo source ~/repos/aerofs/tools/bashrc/include.sh >> ~/.bash_profile